Promoter Frank Warren has warned his counterpart, Eddie Hearn, not to put obstacles in the way of getting Tyson Fury vs Anthony Joshua over the line.

-“The WBC has consistently confirmed that a mandatory bout between the WBC world heavyweight champion must take place with the mandatory challenger and Interim champion Dillian Whyte.
+“The WBC has consistently confirmed that a mandatory bout between the WBC world heavyweight champion must occur with the mandatory challenger and Interim champion Dillian Whyte.
 This must take place after Fury vs Wilder III,” Sulaiman told WBN.

-Whyte was waited almost 1000 days since becoming number one with the WBC in October 2017.
+Whyte waited almost 1000 days since becoming number one with the WBC in October 2017.

 A win over Robert Helenius gave Whyte the WBC Silver strap and the top spot with the World Boxing Council.

 As talk of Fury vs Joshua gathered pace, Whyte launched a grievance with the WBC.
 This led to Sulaiman making his declaration to WBN this week.